artefactual-labs/gearmin/README.md

   <a href="https://pkg.go.dev/github.com/artefactual-labs/gearmin"><img src="https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white&style=flat-square"/></a>
 </p>

-A lightweight, embeddable implementation of the Gearman job server protocol, written in Go.
+**gearmin** is a lightweight and embeddable implementation of the Gearman job server, written in Go, that partially implements the Gearman protocol.
 It is designed for developers looking for an in-process job server compatible with existing Gearman workers.
 Unlike [gearmand], job submissions are facilitated through direct API access.

-**Please do not use this implementation yet as it has not undergone testing.**
+## Non-goals

+We're not planning to support the following features:

+- Standalone server mode.
+- Persistent queues.
+- Job scheduling, timeouts, reducers and priorities.
+- Job submission via Gearman clients.

 ## Usage